-As temperatures begin to heat up this summer and many people continue to work from, you may be wondering if DTE Energy has enough power to keep you cool and bright?
+As temperatures begin to heat up this summer, and many people continue to work from home, you may be wondering if DTE Energy has enough power to keep you cool?
+The answer is yes.

 This spring, DTE distribution system experts, technicians and engineers in our power-generating plants performed preventative inspections and maintenance on the electrical distribution system to ensure we can meet the energy needs of our customers.
 Our system is ready for the increased demands.

-“Every day, we are working to enhance reliability for our customers and strengthen the infrastructure,” said Ryan Stowe, vice president, Distribution Operations.
+“Every day, we are working to enhance reliability for our customers and strengthen the infrastructure,” Ryan Stowe, vice president for Distribution Operations, said.

 Making the system more resilient against severe weather